As a freelance writer, I know the importance of having good people around you.

 When you are running your own micro-enterprise as a freelancer, you don't have a manager to send you off to professional development sessions or automatically help you when you get stuck.

-That’s where mentoring and coaching comes in.
+That’s where coaching comes in.

 Sometimes all you need is a quick ‘tune up’ and you’re off - a one-on-one coaching session with an experienced and successful freelancer who can listen to your questions and provide you with useful, practical advice that you can implement immediately.